vaa1234/prometheus-smartctl/README.md

 - `SMARTCTL_EXPORTER_PORT`: (Optional) The address the exporter should listen on.
 The default is `9902`.
 - `SMARTCTL_EXPORTER_ADDRESS`: (Optional) The address the exporter should listen on.
 The default is to listen on all addresses.

+For disks that are not specified in the config, metrics will not be collected.
+In some cases, smartctl determines disk type incorrectly (for example, if sata disk is connected to a disk shelf via an interposer).
+You can specify disk type via config directly.

 Example smartprom.yml:

 ```yml